sktime/skbase/enhancement_proposals/sbep_1.md

 - `all_objects` provides the ability to recursively walk packages (or sub-packages) and return the objects that meet the filters specified in the function call.
-- `get_package_metadata` provides the ability to recursively walk a package's moduels and collect information on the items contained in the modules (including objects and functions)
+- `get_package_metadata` provides the ability to recursively walk a package's modules and collect information on the items contained in the modules (including objects and functions)

 #### `skbase.testing`: Testing BaseObjects

-TO BE ADDED.
+When building packages like `sktime` and `scikit-learn` that are made up of related objects, there is a need to make all the objects comply with expected interfaces and required functionality works as expected. `skbase` seeks to make this easy by providing extensible functionality for automatically collecting and testing classes that descend from BaseObject.

+This benefits users by:

+- Letting them incorporate these tests in their own projects, reducing the need to spend time testing that their classes comply with the interface inheritted from `BaseObject`.
+- Providing an extensible framework they can use to collect and test their own object interfaces and functionality.

 #### `skbase.validate`: Validating and Comparing BaseObjects